ruedigergad/emumaster/README.md

 A more readily usable version is available in the "stable" branch: https://github.com/ruedigergad/emumaster/tree/stable

-Build of the stable branch are available in the following location: http://repo.merproject.org/obs/home:/wonko:/emumaster/sailfish_latest_armv7hl/armv7hl/
+Builds of the stable branch are available in the following location: http://repo.merproject.org/obs/home:/wonko:/emumaster/sailfish_latest_armv7hl/armv7hl/